JackOgaja/pyPolar/README.rst

 #.
 This script reads daily .cvs files
 containing ship pings at regular intervals
 #.
-The script then write another .cvs file as
+The script then write another .csv file as
-an output at 6hrs interval for voyages lasting a total of 30hrs.
+an output at 6hrs interval for voyages lasting
+30+ hrs.

 License:
 ========